Help Desk Outsourcing Pricing Help:

 Nova call to action

-The Six Help Desk Outsourcing Pricing ModelsThe Six Help Desk Outsourcing Pricing Models
+The Six Help Desk Outsourcing Pricing ModelsThe Five Outsourced Help Desk Pricing Models

 If you’re looking for a quick answer to, “What does IT help desk outsourcing cost?” you might be surprised to discover that we don’t have a single answer for you.

-That’s because outsourced help desk vendors charge for their services in one of six ways.
-No single model is better than all the others; each help desk outsourcing pricing model has its advantages and disadvantages.
+That’s because outsourced help desk vendors charge for their services in one of five ways:

 1. Per Ticket.
 You pay for each ticket your users generate, with pricing based on a monthly commitment and baseline.
 Multiple calls concerning the same ticket count as one ticket.
 This is the most common pricing model.